irisfaustina/langchain-playground/README.md

 3. Classification: Classify text into categories or labels using chat models with structured outputs.
 4. Extraction: Extract structured data from text and other unstructured media using chat models and few-shot examples.

-Supplimental material to Langchain Academy.
+Basic material in preparation to HITL and other advanced orchestration.